nickyoung-hashicorp/eks-vault-db-roles/README.md

     default_ttl="20s" \
     max_ttl="60s"
 ```
-If this fails with an error that looks like `* error creating database object: error verifying connection: dial tcp: lookup a986ca57f20914c29b53f61ff0b7d960-2128898780.us-west-2.elb.amazonaws.com on 127.0.0.53:53: no such host`, check the EKS security group and open all inbound traffic from anywhere.
+If this fails with an error that looks like `* error creating database object: error verifying connection: dial tcp: lookup a986ca57f20914c29b53f61ff0b7d960-2128898780.us-west-2.elb.amazonaws.com on 127.0.0.53:53: no such host`, check the EKS security group and open all inbound traffic from anywhere to quickly allow the connection.

 ### Test generating dynamic credentials
 ```sh